-In these phases, students progress from capable to proficient communicators.
+In these phases, the students progress from capable to proficient communicators.
 The units of work that students study focus more on the world around them.
 We investigate 'Health and Wellbeing' and 'The World we Live in'.
 In the unit of 'The world we live in' we explore creativity, history and aspirations.
-The concepts communications, creativity and time, place and space are studied.
-As capable and proficient communicators, besides understanding and responding to a variety of spoken and written texts, students analyse and evaluate specific information, ideas, opinions and attitudes presented in oral, visual and written language.
+The concepts of communications, creativity and time, place and space are studied.
+As capable and proficient communicators, besides understanding and responding to a variety of spoken and written texts, students analyse and evaluate specific information, ideas, opinions and attitudes which are presented in oral, visual and written language.
 When interacting, capable and proficient communicators are actively engaged in both social and academic situations.
-They are capable of justifying opinions, give information supported by examples and illustrations.
-When presented ideas and information, students are able to organise these effectively and logically.
+They are capable of justifying opinions, providing information supported by examples and illustrations.
+When ideas and information are presented, students are able to organise these effectively and logically.
 They can also communicate to a range of audiences and for a variety of social and academic purposes.

 To authenticate and enrich students' language learning experience, students may be encouraged to correspond with pen friends or via the Internet.
-Excursions and incursions are also organised to provide students with cultural experience through performances and workshops.
+Excursions and incursions are also organised to provide students with cultural experiences through performances and workshops.
 Guest speakers are sometimes invited to give students an opportunity to hear native speakers relate first-hand experiences.
-It is also possible to host exchange students from their country, even if students are not able to go overseas themselves.
+It is also possible to host international exchange students, even if students are not able to go overseas themselves.
 The College is involved in several exchange programs that allow students to host an overseas student or attend an exchange.

-Study tours are organised on a rotating basis across the Languages.
+Language study tours are organised on a rotating basis across the languages/countries.